skjelten/emusc/libemusc/README.md

 For building on MSYS2/MinGW-w64 you need to do the following steps:

 1. Install MSYS2 build environment: https://www.msys2.org
-2. Start the **MSYS2 UCRT64** console and install the neccessary programs by running
+2. Start the **MSYS2 UCRT64** console and install the necessary programs by running
 ```
 pacman -S git make libtool mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-cmake
 ```